Kings hold off Pacers 127-122 with replay help

 SACRAMENTO, Calif.
-(AP) — Buddy Hield made a 3-pointer moments after Indiana’s Domantas Sabonis had a basket taken away following a replay review, and the Sacramento Kings beat the Pacers 127-122 on Monday night.
+(AP) — Buddy Hield made a big 3-pointer moments after Indiana’s Domantas Sabonis had a basket taken away following a replay review, and the Sacramento Kings beat the Pacers 127-122 on Monday night.

 Hield finished with 18 points on six 3s as the Kings won for the second time in seven games.
 Harrison Barnes had a season-high 30 points and eight rebounds, and De’Aaron Fox added 21 points and nine assists.

+“This was probably our best win just because it was consistent throughout,” Sacramento coach Luke Walton said.
+“It wasn’t a ton of highs or a ton of lows.
+It was just consistent basketball.
+Win or lose, this is how we have to play.”

-The Kings held a one-point lead when Sabonis went up underneath the basket and was credited with a bucket when Richaun Holmes was called for goaltending with 1:25 remaining.
+The Kings held a one-point lead when Sabonis went up underneath the basket and was credited with a bucket as Richaun Holmes was called for goaltending with 1:25 remaining.
 After a lengthy review, the call was overturned.

 After Hield’s 3 made it 121-117, Indiana’s Victor Oladipo missed from beyond the arc.
 Fox then scored on a soaring one-handed dunk.